Autumn

 Summary

-• The park is a well-maintained area that has trees.
+- The park is a green space that has trees.

-• Many trees and flowering plants are planted in parks.
+- Many trees and flowers are planted in parks.

-• The park is home to many animals that are used to humans.
+- The park is home to many animals.